-The Council only has direct control over 2-5% of emissions from the District, but has the capability to influence up to a third of the population.
+The Council only has direct control over less than 1% of emissions from the District, but has the capability to influence all of its population.

 We all have a part to play in tackling climate change.
 We see our role as a district council to encourage people, businesses and other organisations to do what they can to reduce their carbon footprint and make it easier, where we can, for those changes to happen.
 A full list of behavioural change approaches can be found in Appendix 1.